 The course takes place on a secure online learning platform which has been specially designed and custom-built for Curtis Brown Creative.
 At course end the students will share the 3,000-word openings of their novels and one-page plans with each other and Anna.
 The most promising student will be offered a free one-to-one tutorial with a member of the Curtis Brown Creative team.

 We think this is a great choice for people who consider themselves ‘beginners’ at novel-writing.
-It’s the only one of our courses to be open to all-comers, allowing you to get expert advice as you try your hand at a novel without first having to put your fledgling material through the rigorous selective application process we use for our other courses.
+It – and its sister course Write to the End of Your Novel – are the only creative writing courses we offer to be open to all-comers, allowing you to get expert advice as you try your hand at a novel without first having to put your fledgling material through the rigorous selective application process we use for our other courses.
 You can simply pay and enrol by midnight on Sunday 19 March to join us.
 The £200 price-tag makes it an affordable way of getting support and guidance as you get going.
 And this online course is designed for flexible study – you can take part at times to suit you and from wherever in the world you are.

 ‘Starting to Write Your Novel’ is a course intended to be relevant and useful for new writers whether they’re writing just for fun or taking the first steps in a more serious journey.
 It offers a taste of what we do at Curtis Brown Creative for those who are considering the bigger financial and time commitment needed for our longer courses.
 By the end of the six weeks, you’ll have built up sufficient material to use in your application if you decide to go ahead.

 What does this course give you?

 We’re confident that we’ve assembled a great package.
 By the end of the course you should have planned out your novel and got properly stuck into the writing.